 The Three Outlook Factors

 The ranking system used to evaluate Outlook awards higher scores to jobs with promising futures.
 Lower scores indicate a poorer outlook.
 Our ranking system considers three factors for each occupation.
 These factors and the weights assigned to them in the ranking system are:

 - Employment Growth:

 The "mega factor" for outlook as defined here is expected employment growth through the year 2020, as forecasted by the Department of Labor.
 It is expressed as a percentage increase in jobs in a particular career field during the period, 2010-2020, which is the Department’s latest available estimate.
 The Jobs Rated ranking system simply uses this figure as a whole number rather than a percent, and adds and subtracts several numbers to it that are derived from other pieces of data; one is a score for the degree of unemployment and the other is the multiple that one can increase one’s salary.
 Below is more on these additional factors.

 - Income Growth Potential:

 This refers to how much a worker can increase his or her income.
-See the subsection "Growth Potential" under Income for a detailed explanation.
+See the preceding section about income scores and refer to the subsection “Growth Potential” for an explanation as to what this is.
 This score for Growth potential is then added to the employment growth score.